pjosols/datatables-mongoengine/README.md

 `QuerySet` class to add a `datatables` method for returning results as required by the jQuery plugin DataTables.

+## Performance Issues

+I have seen performance issues with this for large collections.
+The mongo-datatables package performs much better!

 ## Installation

     pip install datatables-mongoengine